shrutika-tatkare-apptware/assignment/README.md

 ### GridView and ListView:
 Widgets that adapt their layouts based on available screen space.

+## Custom widgets

+### Profile Image & Text with icon
+Benefits of using custom widget :
+Using custom widgets in Flutter mobile apps offers several benefits:

+#### Reusability: Custom widgets encapsulate specific functionality or design patterns, making them reusable across different parts of your application.
+This reduces redundancy and promotes cleaner, more maintainable code.

+#### Tailored Functionality: They allow you to implement unique UI components or complex interactions that aren't provided by Flutter's built-in widgets.
+This customization can align precisely with your app's design requirements.

+#### vPerformance Optimization: By creating custom widgets, you can optimize performance by fine-tuning rendering and interaction behaviors to suit your specific use cases.
+This can lead to smoother animations and faster UI updates.

+#### Consistent Design: Custom widgets enable you to enforce a consistent design language throughout your app.
+You can define and reuse styling, layout patterns, and interactions, ensuring a cohesive user experience.

+#### Easier Maintenance: Modularizing your codebase with custom widgets makes it easier to maintain and update.
+Changes to functionality or appearance can be made in one place, propagating updates across the app where the widget is used.

+#### Testing and Debugging: Custom widgets can simplify testing and debugging efforts.
+They isolate specific features or UI elements, allowing for targeted testing and easier isolation of issues.

 ## screenshots
 ### Iphone Simulator (Vertical)
 <img src="https://github.com/user-attachments/assets/7399d858-e4d9-43e3-9779-89e898188235" width="350" height="800">